-To meet the varied needs of a living room or family room – entertaining, watching television, reading, playing games, accenting artwork – three to four layers of lighting should be used.
-These might include recessed lighting around the perimeter of the room, a chandelier or central decorative fixture for general lighting, wall sconces for mood and portable lamps for reading and other tasks.
+Meet the varied needs of a living room or family room – entertaining, watching television, reading, playing games, accenting artwork – by utilizing three to four layers of lighting.
+These layers might include recessed lighting around the perimeter of the room, a chandelier or central decorative fixture for general lighting, wall sconces for mood and portable lamps for reading and other tasks.
 Use dimmers whenever possible for maximum control of all fixtures.

 Portables – Reading requires task lighting that comes from behind the reader’s shoulder.
-This can be accomplished by placing a floor lamp either at the right or left of the reading chair.
-The bottom of the shade should be located at eye level to avoid glare.
+Accomplish this by placing a floor lamp either at the right or left of the reading chair.
+Line up the bottom of the shade at eye level to avoid glare.

-Table lamps, floor lamps and torchieres (floor lamps with an uplight component) are available in a variety of styles to complement your interior design.
+Discover table lamps, floor lamps and torchieres (floor lamps with an uplight component) in a variety of styles to complement your interior design.

 Chandeliers – Chandeliers add style and a decorative focal point to almost any room in the house.
 Recent lighting design trends have focused on the value of chandeliers in many spaces throughout the house.